Use Oracle VirtualBox on Oracle Linux

 open vnc

-Launch the Virtual Machine and Install the OS
+Launch the Virtual Machine and Install the Guest OS

-1. Click Start to launch the VM and start the operating system installation.
+1. Click Start to launch the VM and install the operating system.

 open vnc